Careers

 • Can tow a vehicle as long as it does NOT exceed 10,000 pounds GVWR.

-If you are pulling a commercial trailer that weighs over 10,000 pounds (most commercial trailers do), you will need a Class A CDL.
-Combination vehicles, such as tractor trailers or semi-trailers, always meet the requirements for CDL-A. If you’re interested in pursuing virtually any commercial driving career, this may be the best option for you.
+• Class A: If you are pulling a commercial trailer that weighs over 10,000 pounds (most commercial trailers do), you will need a Class A CDL.
+Combination vehicles, such as tractor trailers or semi-trailers, always meet the requirements for CDL-A.

-A CDL-B is typically only for lighter vehicles, such as a straight truck or bus.
+• Class B: A CDL-B is typically only for lighter vehicles, such as a straight truck or bus.
+With a class B license, you will not be permitted to drive a trailer that exceeds 10,000 pounds.
 So, a CDL-B could be considered more “limiting” in regards to the type of commercial driving career opportunities you can pursue.

 • Tractor trailers